Population Characteristics

 Population of Ottawa by Ethnicity and Origin

 The population of Ottawa is quite diverse, which contributes to the city's vibrant cultural landscape.
 Ottawa is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the city appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are Irish, which accounts for 19.21% of the total population, followed by Scottish (16.01%), English (15.63%), French (14.06%), and Canadian (11.41%).
+The top 5 ethnicities and origins in Ottawa are Irish, which accounts for 19.21% of the total population, followed by Scottish (16.01%), English (15.63%), French (14.06%), and Canadian (11.41%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |